 Prohibited Items and Behaviors

-Students are prohibited from knowingly engaging in behaviors that violate the Columbia Community Health Compact, including, but not limited to, forgoing face coverings and breaking isolation or quarantine periods.
+Students are prohibited from knowingly engaging in behaviors that violate the Columbia Community Health Compact.

 Certain items are prohibited in the residence halls.
 If such items are discovered by Residential Life, Housing, or other staff, residents will typically be given 48 hours to remove them from the residence hall.
 Illegal items or ones considered dangerous will be confiscated immediately.

 The following items are prohibited in all Columbia owned and operated residence halls and brownstones.

 - Air conditioners (both window and portable units).
 Units shipped to the Columbia Student Mail Center will not be accepted and will be returned to sender at the sender's expense.